Behnam-sn/Castle-Docusaurus/docs/ddd/tactical-design/architectural-patterns/cqrs.md

 This method also makes it more challenging to add new projections or regenerate existing ones.

 For these reasons,
-It’s advisable to always implement synchronous projection and,
+It’s advisable to always implement synchronous projection,
-Optionally, an additional asynchronous projection on top of it.
+And optionally, an additional asynchronous projection on top of it.

 ## Model Segregation

-In the CQRS architecture, the responsibilities of the system’s models are segregated according to their type.
+In the CQRS architecture,
+The responsibilities of the system’s models are segregated according to their type:

-A command can only operate on the strongly consistent command execution model.
+- A command can only operate on the strongly consistent command execution model.

-A query cannot directly modify any of the system’s persisted state—neither the read models nor the command execution model.
+- A query cannot directly modify any of the system’s persisted state,
+  Neither the read models nor the command execution model.

 A common misconception about CQRS-based systems is that a command can only modify data,
 And data can be fetched for display only through a read model.